sahana-awscloud/aws-lambda/remove_ebs_stale_snapshosts/README.md

          DescribeVolume
          DeleteSnapshot
      and deploy the code ebs_stale_snapshosts.py
+  3. Create a Rule in EventBridge and schedule the trigger to test Lambda function
-  3. Deploy, Test and check if the snapshot is deleted on EC2 dashboard.
+  4. Deploy, Test and check if the snapshot is deleted on EC2 dashboard.
-  4. Terminate the created EC2 instance.
+  5. Terminate the created EC2 instance.
-  5. Test and check if the snapshot is deleted on EC2 dashboard.
+  6. Test and check if the snapshot is deleted on EC2 dashboard.
 (SUCCESSFULLY SNAPSHOT NEEDS TO BE DELETED!!!)